 Find out about the most important recent North and South Carolina cases, selected by VerdictSearch editors.
 Coverage includes Gaston, Mecklenburg and Wake counties in North Carolina and Charleston, Horry and Richland in South Carolina.

 State trooper allegedly fired for violating truthfulness policy

 Government – Police; Employment – Retaliation, Whistleblower, Wrongful Termination

 Reginald Newberne v.
 Department of Crime Control and Public Safety, an Agency of the State of North Carolina, Division of the State Highway Patrol, Bryan E. Beatty, in his official capacity as Secretary of the Department of Crime Control and Public Safety, Richard W. Holden, in his official capacity as Commanding Officer of the Division of State Highway Patrol, C.E.
 Moody, in his official capacity as Director of Internal Affairs for Division of State Highway Patrol and A.C.
-Combs, in his individual and official capacity as First Sergeant with the Division of State Highway Patrol, No. 02CV004500
+Combs, in his individual and official capacity as First Sergeant with the Division of State Highway Patrol,

 September 28, 2016

 Michael P. Doyle;

 Richard W. Holden,